by Dr. C.H. Weaver M.D. Medical Editor, updated 5/2019

 Historically, patients that relapse with Hodgkin’s lymphoma were treated with additional chemotherapy using drugs to which the patient had not been previously exposed and or radiation therapy.
 Treatment of relapsed patients with several cycles of “salvage” chemotherapy produces a complete disappearance or remission of cancer in 30%-40% of patients and as many as 25% survive without an additional cancer relapse.

-In the 1980'2 a clinical trial was designed to directly compare HDC AND ASCT in order to confirm the benefit of HDC as salvage treatment for patients with relapsed Hodgkin’s lymphoma.
+In the 1980's a clinical trial was designed to directly compare HDC and ASCT in order to confirm the benefit of HDC as salvage treatment for patients with relapsed Hodgkin’s lymphoma.
 The results of this clinical trial were published in 1993 in the journal Lancet and demonstrated that HDC and ASCT cured 5 times as many patients as conventional chemotherapy.
 High-dose chemotherapy has become the standard salvage treatment for the majority of patients with relapsed Hodgkin’s lymphoma.
-Some patients with relapsed Hodgkin’s disease may benefit from other types of transplants including allogeneic stem cell transplant, and most recently CAR-T cell therapy.
-These patients include those with refractory disease or large cancers or who have insufficient stem cells available for an ASCT.

 Individuals with Hodgkin's lymphoma failing initial treatment should consider being evaluated at a cancer center or clinic with expertise in HDC and ASCT because these centers produce better outcomes and are dedicated to further improving the way HDC and SCT is utilized.
 In order to learn more, select stem cell transplantation.